Skip to content

 Follow Me

-It is said that the Jama Masjid used to host Asia’s biggest Quran, written by saint Mohammed Ghauz in the 18th century but it has transferred to Darul Uloom Seminary.
+It is said that the Jama Masjid used to host Asia’s biggest Quran, written by saint Mohammed Ghauz in the 18th century, but it has been transferred to Darul Uloom Seminary.
 The Masjid is tucked in the roll of shops in an alley that could easily be missed, yet decorative Islamic carving on the entrance gate might make you look twice back.

 Khanderao Market

 If you are tired, take an auto-rickshaw to the market.
-The market was completed in 1906, the ground floor is for vegetable and fruit markets located in the courtyard.
+The market was completed in 1906, the ground floor is for vegetable and fruit markets, located in the courtyard.
 You can walk to the courtyard, and look at the structure of the market.

 Snacks